CrowdStrike/aws-eks-protection/README.md

 **Symptoms**: ECS task stops immediately or fails to start

 **Solutions**:
-- Verify IAM execution role permissions
+- Verify IAM roles haven't been modified or removed
-- Check VPC/subnet configuration allows internet access
-- Confirm Secrets Manager access permissions
+- Confirm Secrets Manager secret hasn't been modified or removed
-- Validate private subnet has NAT gateway or VPC endpoints
+- Check CloudWatch logs for detailed error messages
+- Validate task definition resource requirements (CPU/Memory)
+- Ensure Task is launched in the correct VPC and VPC components haven't been modified or removed

 ### 2. Script Download Fails

 **Symptoms**: "Failed to download script from GitHub"

 **Solutions**:
-- Check internet connectivity from private subnets
+- Ensure Task is launched in the correct VPC and VPC components haven't been modified or removed
-- Verify GitHub repository URL is accessible
+- Verify GitHub URLs in parameter store are correct
-- Ensure curl/wget tools are available in container

 ### 3. Kubernetes Connection Issues